 ✅ Good reputation among parents and younger gamers

 ✅ Typically the first console for young gamers

 ✅ Strong in innovation (Wii controllers, Switch, etc.)

 It is a household name on all continents, constantly innovating and releasing new products.
 The original Gameboy defined a whole generation and created an entirely new category.
 The Switch and Wii are loved and played by kids around the world.
 The combination of coming up with its own consoles as well as its own games is a strong success factor, ensuring that Nintendo always is one step ahead of its competition.

 What makes Nintendo a buy?

-Nintendo pays a relatively high dividend, yielding 3.4%, while having a low PE of 15.
-Its monthly stock chart is in a solid longterm uptrend, something I pay close attention to when looking at stocks in general.
-It has the best and really an excellent ROC (return on capital) of 15%, meaning Nintendo effectively makes 15% above the average cost it pays for its debt and equity capita.
+Nintendo pays a relatively high dividend, yielding 3.4% while having a low PE of 15.
+Its monthly stock chart is in a solid long-term uptrend, something I pay close attention to when looking at stocks in general.
+It has the best and really excellent ROC (return on capital) of 15%, meaning Nintendo effectively makes 15% above the average cost it pays for its debt and equity capital.
 In other words, the managers at the helm of Nintendo are good capital allocators!